Barton-Le-Clay house planning row appeal

-Mr Shah was granted permission to increase the floor space of the house by about 45% in 2011.'New dwelling'
+Mr Shah was granted permission to increase the floor space of the house by about 45% in 2011.

 But the council said the work done equated to more like a 200% increase, refused retrospective planning permission last August and said he must demolish the property.

 It said Mr Shah's alterations amounted to a "new dwelling" and was an "inappropriate development" in what is an Area of Outstanding Natural Beauty.

 Mr Shah said he had made "some minor adjustments" but had "kept within the parameters".